Content Brief Generator (+ Prompts, Examples, Templates)

 Transform this chat into finished marketing materials: click for a

-AI Prompts to Refine Content Briefs
+AI Prompts to Refine AI Content Brief Templates

-1. To Optimize Keywords:
+1. Optimize Keywords:

 “Refine this content to include the keywords <insert keywords>